mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Foxkit-_TppSharedGimmickData.md

 **afgh_common_fpk/Assets/tpp/level/location/afgh/block_common/lba**
 or in a place you know better for it in your project.
 The path folder I choose here is because we are working to spawn in free roam AFGH location pack_common.
-If were in a Sideop it probably would be in Sideop_fpk/Assets/tpp/level/mission2/quest/ih/lba.
+If we're in a side-op it probably would be in Sideop_fpk/Assets/tpp/level/mission2/quest/ih/lba.

 Open the **afgh_char002** and **afgh_flag001** outside of Unity with the LbaTool.
 Remember the mockupGimmick we did later and open the file too.

-Erase the content afgh_char002.lba have at the start, including the dataset path.
+Erase the content afgh_char002.lba we have at the start, including the dataset path.

 **locator name of chair:** afgh_char002_gim_n0000|srt_afgh_char002